DeivAstra/injextor.js/README.md

 # injextor.js (jQuery plugin)
-Inject jQuery elements to context  by element attrubutes.
+Injecting jQuery elements to context  by element attrubutes.

 ### IDEA
 We have some container with some included elements: